- Access Map to the AIJ Building, Tokyo

 of Technical Papers of Annual Meeting:

-The Summaries of Technical Papers of Annual Meeting contain the proceedings of more than 6,000 technical papers presented during the Annual Convention and available in both print and DVD.
+The Summaries of Technical Papers of Annual Meeting contain the proceedings of more than 6,000 technical papers presented during the Annual Convention and available in DVD.

 of Asian Architecture and Building Engineering (JAABE):

-JAABE is a biannual international journal, serving researchers in academic and research organizations and all practitioners in the building sector.
+JAABE is an international journal, serving researchers in academic and research organizations and all practitioners in the building sector.
 The journal is published by the Architectural Institute of Japan, in cooperation with the Architectural Society of China and the Architectural Institute of Korea.

 AIJ publishes technical standards, specifications for designing and constructing professions, results of the Research Committees' studies, terminology dictionaries, textbooks for school, slides, videotapes, and even books for the public.?